palaktotala/Networks_Lab_CS359/README.md

 DNS -
 Weirdly I get two answers instead of a question and an answer, but I guess this works too!

+FTP - I wrote the code for opening on port 21 but I do not have the server set up!
+So could not sniff the packets